Skip to Content

 How To Make Easter Bunny Cookie Bars

 Preheat the oven to 350ºF.
-Line a 9×13-inch baking dish with aluminum foil.
+Line a 9×13-inch baking dish with parchment paper.
 In a mixing bowl, mix the flour, coconut, and salt; set aside.

 With an electric mixer on medium speed, beat 1 cup of butter and sugar until fluffy.
 Beat in egg, then milk.
 Stir in the flour mixture.